 Tip #3: Pick the right service providers.

-Marketing alone has so many aspects – paid advertising, social media, email marketing, content marketing, leads generation, market research/intelligence, etc. Don’t be lazy and opt for a one-stop-shop!
+Marketing alone has so many aspects – paid advertising, social media, email marketing, content marketing, lead generation, market research/intelligence, etc. Don’t be lazy and opt for a one-stop shop!
 As it’s been emphasized, invest some time finding the right service providers.
 Spend a little more time and effort in the look-out, so you make sure the money you spent on marketing will not be a lose-out 😉